vla-eval: A Unified Evaluation Harness for Vision-Language-Action Models: Framework Design

 \subsection{Parallel Evaluation}

-Environment parallelism uses episode sharding across $N$ Docker containers; inference parallelism uses batched forward passes.
-We tune parallelism via a demand/supply methodology (Fig.~\ref{fig:throughput}): $\lambda(N)$ measures environment throughput as a function of shards, $\mu(B)$ measures model throughput as a function of batch size, and the operating point satisfies $\lambda(N) < 0.8 \cdot \mu(B^*)$ to prevent queue buildup.
+Environment parallelism uses episode sharding across $K$ Docker containers; inference parallelism uses batched forward passes.
+We tune parallelism via a demand/supply methodology (Fig.~\ref{fig:throughput}): $\lambda(K)$ measures environment throughput as a function of shards, $\mu(B)$ measures model throughput as a function of batch size, and the operating point satisfies $\lambda(K) < 0.8 \cdot \mu(B^*)$ to prevent queue buildup.

+\textbf{Model-agnostic speedup.} Model inference scales readily via batching, but existing benchmarks run a single environment instance, making simulation the dominant bottleneck.
+Episode sharding closes this gap (Fig.~\ref{fig:throughput}): the model supply ceiling exceeds environment demand at all shard counts, so the speedup is determined by environment parallelism and transfers to any model.

-On LIBERO with CogACT-7B (H100 model server, separate benchmark host), episode sharding from $N\!=\!1$ to $N\!=\!50$ increases environment throughput by 32.6$\times$ ($\lambda$: 11.2$\to$364.6~obs/s), and batch inference from $B\!=\!1$ to $B\!=\!16$ increases model server throughput by 2.8$\times$ ($\mu$: 165.2$\to$468.2~obs/s).
+On LIBERO with CogACT-7B (H100 model server, separate benchmark host), episode sharding from $K\!=\!1$ to $K\!=\!50$ increases environment throughput by 32.6$\times$ ($\lambda$: 11.2$\to$364.6~observations per second (obs/s)), and batch inference from $B\!=\!1$ to $B\!=\!16$ increases model server throughput by 2.8$\times$ ($\mu$: 165.2$\to$468.2~obs/s).
 Combined, 2{,}000 episodes complete in ${\sim}$18~minutes versus ${\sim}$14~hours sequentially, a \textbf{47$\times$ wall-clock speedup}.

-The same methodology applies to CALVIN: 1{,}000 chained sequences with 16~shards complete in ${\sim}$33~minutes (16$\times$ speedup), where PyBullet's CPU-bound rendering is the bottleneck, limiting the benefit of additional shards.
-SimplerEnv (288 episodes across 3 seeds) completes in ${\sim}$8.5~minutes with 16~shards (12$\times$ speedup), where SAPIEN GPU rendering is the per-container bottleneck.
-Fig.~\ref{fig:speedup} shows the wall-clock reduction for all three benchmarks.
+The same methodology applies to CALVIN (1{,}000 sequences, 16~shards, ${\sim}$33~min, 16$\times$ speedup) and SimplerEnv (288 episodes, 16~shards, ${\sim}$8.5~min, 12$\times$ speedup), as shown in Fig.~\ref{fig:speedup}.